Hawkins has triple-double, No. 16 Illinois thumps Syracuse - WHIZ News

 THE TAKEAWAY

-Illinois: Tuesday wasn’t the Illini’s sharpest performance.
-But do-it-all playmakers Hawkins and Shannon give this team a strong floor, while talents like Melendez, Epps and Skyy Clark should have Brad Underwood’s team in line to compete near the top of the Big Ten.
+Illinois: This wasn’t the Illini’s sharpest performance.
+But do-it-all playmakers Hawkins and Shannon give this team a strong floor, while talents like Melendez, Epps and Skyy Clark should have Underwood’s team in line to compete near the top of the Big Ten.

 UP NEXT